vaibhavvikas/factorio-mod-downloader/README.md

 1. Run the app, select the directory and add mod url from official factorio mod portal for e.g. URL for Krastorio 2 mod is: `https://mods.factorio.com/mod/Krastorio2`.
 2. Click on Download button.
 3. The application will start downloading the mods and show the status and progress in the corresponding sections.
+4. The first step of loading dependencies take some time as it download [chromium-drivers](https://github.com/yeongbin-jo/python-chromedriver-autoinstaller) (~30-35 MB) required for loading URLs and the mods for downloading.
-4. Once completed the application will show a download complete dialog.
+5. Once completed the application will show a download complete dialog.

 ### Note
 I have not included optional dependencies, as its a stupid idea, since a lots of mods, even they don't need something have optional dependencies mentioned.
 So it will probably take forever to finish downloading.
 It can be implemented although.
 Not a big task.